dilshankarunarathne/spring-boot-notes/README.md

 * It's like MVC, but in this case - the view is JSON payload by default, as opposed to an HTML document.
 * Once we understand the paradigm, it becomes very straightforward.
 No matter if it's a web service, or a web page.
 * One cool aspect of response bodies of Spring, is that it does all the marshalling and unmarshalling for us, into a JSON object - or from a JSON object into a Java object.
 * JSON is the default.
 But we can convert these to other content types such as XML.
-With appropriate marshalling on the configuration
+With appropriate marshalling on the configuration of the Application Context.
+*